Christmas and New Year trading hours for licensed premises

 Note: Christmas and New Year trading hours for non-licensed premises may be different to those in licensed premises.

 On Christmas Eve, the sale and supply of alcohol must finish at 12 midnight regardless of whether you have approved extended trading hours.
 Patrons must finish drinks by 12.30am on Christmas Day.

 All gaming machines must stop at 12 midnight on Christmas Eve and may not start again before 10am on Boxing Day.

 Adult entertainment is prohibited from 12 midnight on Christmas Eve and throughout Christmas Day.

-Patrons can buy alcohol for 1 hour before eating their meal, while they are eating their meal, and for 1 hour after finishing their meal.
+Patrons can buy alcohol together on the premises in association with a meal for 1 hour before eating their meal, while they are eating their meal, and for 1 hour after finishing their meal.

 Under section 19 of the Wine Industry Act 1994, you may apply to extend the trading hours of the licence to allow the sale of wine on Christmas Day.
 If the extension is granted, wine can only be sold and supplied in-line with both of the following conditions:

 - to people eating a meal (for 1 hour before the meal, during the meal and for 1 hour following the meal).

 You are not permitted to sell takeaway alcohol on Christmas Day.

 Adult entertainment is prohibited on Christmas Day.